chryswoods/siremol.org/beginning_python/replacing.md

     import re

+    line = "The THEsis is the thEory of Theocracy"

     #replace all occurances of "the", "The", "THe" etc. with "THE"
     line = re.sub( re.compile( r"the", re.IGNORECASE ), "THE", line )

+    print(line)

 In this last case, we've had to use `re.compile` to compile a search expression that could perform a case-insensitive search for the.